NVUE CLI

 nv show platform software installed <installed-id>

-nv show platform capabilities
+nv show platform firmware

 nv show platform environment